xieyuheng/inner/papers/publish/boundaries-as-types.md

 - homotopy groups are its sub-algebras,
 - and its abelianization are homology groups.

+# Introduction

-# Cell-complex as a generalization of graph theory
+## Cell-complex as a generalization of graph theory

 Note that graph (with nodes and edges), and cell-complex (with faces and bodies and higher),